Shrine of ʻAbdu'l-Bahá: Design and Construction

-Fire
+2022 Construction Fire

-On 8 April 2022, a major fire broke out at the construction site of the new shrine.
-The fire broke out when windblown sparks from welding on the dome ignited scaffolding and expanded polystyrene (EPS) forms being used to mold poured concrete.
-The Universal House of Justice said in a statement that no one has been injured and that the Riḍván Garden was not damaged.
-It described the fire as "a considerable setback for the project", but said that construction would resume "as expeditiously as possible".
+On 8 April 2022, a fire broke out at the construction site of the new shrine.
+(Note: The fire was described in court filings as "enormous-scale, one of the hardest that occurred in Israel".)
+Windblown sparks from welding on the dome ignited scaffolding and expanded polystyrene (EPS) forms being used to mold poured concrete.
+Firefighters brought the blaze under control; no one was injured and the adjacent Riḍván Garden was not affected.

+The Universal House of Justice described the fire as "a considerable setback for the project" and said that the steps required to resume construction would begin "as expeditiously as possible".